evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 ensures that all pull requests pass required tests, rebased on HEAD, and it batches pull requests to test them as a unit to increase throughput.

-This is an alternative to Evergreen's commit queue, which the Evergreen team has deprecated in favor of GitHub's merge queue.

 Gating every merge on a green build means every commit on the tracked branch had a green build.
 This way:

 * No one bases their work on broken code.